oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 You should be done in five minutes, there is no hidden catch here. before you continue
-Implement the above functions in a le called dlmall.c.
-Also add a le dlmall.h that holds a declaration of the dalloc() and dfree() procedures.
+Implement the above functions in a file called dlmall.c.
+Also add a file dlmall.h that holds a declaration of the dalloc() and dfree() procedures.
 Then, in a file test.c write a main() procedure makes some call to dalloc() and dfree() - does it work?